Supplement Clarity

 Study Problems

-Any way you slice it, the outcomes of this investigation sound pretty impressive.
-To give you both sides, let me play devils advocate for a moment and bring up a few things which occurred to me:
+Anyway, you slice it; the outcomes of this investigation sound pretty impressive.
+To give you both sides, let me play devil's advocate for a moment and bring up a few things that occurred to me:

-1. The study mentions 51 people were involved but I counted only 45.
+1. The study mentioned 51 people, but I counted only 45.
 The researchers do not mention if any subjects dropped out.

 3. The researchers state the Alpha Zam black seed concoction “significantly decreased the viral load to undetectable level in many patients in this study.”
 They did not say everybody's levels decreased to undetectable levels.